Rectal prolapse

 What happens if a rectal prolapse is left untreated?

 If left untreated, a rectal prolapse is likely to get larger and come out more easily.
 Symptoms such as incontinence (losing control of your bowels) will keep getting worse.
-And the longer you leave it before having treatment, the more likely it is that your prolapse will return afterwards.
+And the longer you leave it before you have treatment, the more likely it is that your prolapse will return afterwards.
 So, if you have a rectal prolapse, contact your GP.

-What happens before surgery for rectal prolapse?
+What happens before rectal prolapse surgery?

-What is the operation procedure for rectal prolapse?
+What is the procedure for rectal prolapse?

 If you have a partial (mucosal) prolapse, your surgeon will use different techniques to treat it.
 The surgery is usually like the kind of surgery you might have for piles (haemorrhoids).